RedHatSatellite/katello-cvmanager/README.md

 * `lifecycle`: target Lifecycle Environment ID (not name) for `promote`
 * `keep`: how many non-published versions of a Content View shall be kept when doing a `clean`
 * `wait`: should cvmanager wait for tasks to finish, or run them in the background
-* `sequential`: should cvmanager wait for each task to finish before starting the next one
+* `sequential`: how many tasks cvmanager can exec in parallel
 * `checkrepos`: should cvmanager check that repo packages were actually downloaded before flagging for publish, or just publish if a sync executed
 * `promote_cvs`: allow promotion of content-views